I use Mondays to clear out my mailbox. Today, I’m tackling the topic of encouraging honesty in children.

 I want to teach my 2.5 year old son that lying is bad, which in our family usually means discipline.
 But I don’t want my discipline for the lie to make him afraid to admit to lies in the future.
+What should I do?

 We consider lying a very serious offense in our family, too.
-That is how our parents raised us, and it’s how we’ve tried to raise our children, as well.
+That is how our parents raised us.
+And it’s how we’ve tried to raise our children, as well.

-When I was growing up, my mom and dad impressed on me the importance of telling the truth by making sure I understood the following principles:
+When I was growing up, my mom and dad impressed on me the importance of telling the truth by making sure I understood the following principles.

-- Lies get you in trouble
+Lies get you in trouble.

-- Lies tend to snowball
+Lies tend to snowball.

-- Lies destroy trust
+Lies destroy trust.

-- Lies never work with God
+Lies never work with God.

-The last time I remember intentionally telling a lie as an adult was over twenty years ago.
+The last time I intentionally told a lie as an adult was over twenty years ago.
 Our new puppy bit a man who’d come to steam clean our carpets, and he asked whether the dog was current on all her shots.
 Fearing a potential lawsuit, I told him yes — even though I knew she had not yet been vaccinated against rabies, which was obviously the one he was concerned about.

-No sooner had the lie escaped my lips than I felt an almost unbearable sense of guilt over it — so much so that, before the man left our house, I confessed my dishonesty and offered to have the dog examined if it would give him peace of mind.
-The money it cost to board the dog for two weeks’ observation was a small price to pay for a clear conscience, and I’ve been very careful never to knowingly lapse again!
+No sooner had the lie escaped my lips than I felt an almost unbearable sense of guilt over it.
+So much so that, before the man left our house, I confessed my dishonesty and offered to have the dog examined if it would give him peace of mind.
+The money it cost to board the dog for two weeks’ observation was a small price to pay for a clear conscience.
+And I’ve been very careful never to knowingly lapse again!